We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 You could definitely call it the “City of Flowers!”

-Apart from the flowers, one of the prettiest sights is the yellow Church of Santa Maria de la Natividad (from the 1600s) on one of the corners of the main square.
+Apart from the flowers, one of the prettiest sights is the yellow Church of Santa Maria de la Natividad.
+Dating back to the 1600s, this historic church graces a corner of the main square.

 7) Tepoztlan (Morelos)

-One thing about Tepoztlan that makes it special is that it’s one of the most non-touristy places in Mexico.
+Tepoztlan is special because it’s one of the most non-touristy places in Mexico.

-Bestowed with gorgeous scenery, a lovely city center and a variety of things to see and do, Tepoztlan is one of the best towns near Mexico city – and it’s worth the 80-minute drive to get there.
+It’s bestowed with gorgeous scenery, a lovely city center and a variety of things to see and do.
+Truly, it stands out as one of the best towns near Mexico city – and it’s worth the 80-minute drive to get there.

-The preferred activity is to make the trek to the summit of the local mountain, El Tepozteco, where the pyramid temple situated on top is said to radiate powerful spiritual energy.
+The preferred activity is to make the trek to the summit of the local mountain, El Tepozteco.
+The pyramid temple at the top is said to radiate powerful spiritual energy.

-In the town itself, you’ll find spas offering the opportunity to experience a traditional temazcal.
-With deep roots in Mexican heritage, this is a shaman-led ceremony that takes place while seated in a sweat lodge.
+Within the town, spas offer the opportunity to experience a traditional temazcal – a shaman-led ceremony that takes place in a sweat lodge.
+This spiritual practice has deep roots in Mexican heritage.

 Although Tepoztlan is well off the gringo trail, it’s a popular destination for locals from Mexico City as it makes a great outing for the day.